We all have inner conflicts.

 You must exercise your ability to receive to connect with this aspect of yourself.

 Receiving is how your spirit becomes integrated into your physical body.

-5. To be become more skilled at receiving it is essential you give yourself permission to feel.
+5. To become more skilled at receiving, you must give yourself permission to feel.

 Your feelings show up as sensations in your body.